Please note: The upper exhibition rooms are currently not accessible to visitors with reduced mobility.

 26. Mar 04 25.
 Apr 04

-It seems to be no coincidence that Holger John feels a special affinity with Franz Kafka; Kafka's self-confession, which the latter confided to his diary in amazement, could just as easily have been written by Holger John.
-This sentence involuntarily comes to mind for the viewer standing in front of John's drawings.
-The sheer overflowing abundance of themes and motifs that spring from John's imagination and that he puts down on paper as if in a "stream of consciousness" hardly allows for a detached, uninvolved approach.
-One is drawn in, immersed in a world that seems to lie behind the real one - or is it perhaps the real one after all?
+It seems no coincidence that Holger John feels a particular affinity with Franz Kafka; Kafka’s personal confession, which he entrusted to his diary with a sense of wonder, could just as easily have come from Holger John.
+This sentence also springs involuntarily to mind for the viewer standing before John’s drawings.
+The sheer abundance of themes and motifs springing from John’s imagination – which he commits to paper almost as if in a ‘stream of consciousness’ – leaves little room for a detached, uninvolved perspective.
+One is drawn in, one plunges into a world that seems to lie behind the real one – or is it, perhaps, the real one after all?

 The pictures, sometimes just "thrown down" with a few strokes, but mostly scenes worked out with the utmost care and attention to detail, unfold an effect that intoxicates the viewer.
 Haunted and dreamlike figures, whether freely invented or quoted, attract the eye, provoke thought or amuse when unexpected clichés are turned on their head or "taken at their word".
 Holger ]ohn belongs to that rare group of artists on the border between fine art and literature.
 One is reminded of Alfred Kubin - also someone who had a kindred spirit with Kafka.
 Where ]ohn's drawings are not themselves literary quotations, he easily establishes a connection with a dropped sentence, sometimes with just one word.
 Whether superficially funny or profoundly evil - one is always tempted to look for a hidden underlying meaning.
 But even where ]ohn makes bitter, almost caustic criticism of the times, there are traces of subtle humour, of his special sense of the absurd.